 - Discuss your potential case

 Attorney Handling this Case

-David C. Wright is a partner of McCune Wright Arevalo, LLP.
+David C. Wright specializes in Environmental Law, Product Liability, Personal Injury, and Wrongful Death case matters.
 Prior to 2001, he was a federal prosecutor in the Major Crimes Division of the United States Attorney’s Office for the Central District of California.
 Since 2001, Mr. Wright has used his litigation and trial skills to hold vehicle manufacturers, product manufacturers, and fraudulent businesses responsible for their actions.